-Each URIDAN waterless urinal is supplied with an initial bottle of URILOCK blocking fluid.
+Each URIDAN waterless urinal is supplied with an initial bottle of uriLOCK blocking fluid (uriLOCK urinal oil).
 This blocking fluid is used to prevent the smell of urine from entering the room above the waterlock.
-An initial bottle of URICLEAN cleaning spray is also provided.
+An initial bottle of uriCLEAN cleaning spray is also provided.

 IT IS IMPORTANT THAT YOU KEEP THE HOOK/SUCTION CUP IN A SAFE PLACE

 It is recommended that the Uridan waterless urinal or Uridan trough urinal be cleaned daily with uriCLEAN.
 The only other maintenance required is the changing of the uriLOCK blocking fluid periodically.
 The frequency of change will depend upon how heavily the urinal is used.
 SUMS Group has a urinal servicing division that can provide regular servicing within some regions of Australia or alternatively we can recommend one of our fully trained, Preferred Service Providers.
 Please contact us if you require more information about our service contracts or Preferred Service Suppliers in your region.

 Below is a set of instructions for the cleaning and maintenance of the URIDAN waterless urinals.
 We recommend that these documents are downloaded and passed on to your cleaning / maintenance personnel.

 - Uridan waterless urinal daily cleaning daily instructions

 - Uridan waterless urinal servicing instructions – Cleaning the waterlock and refilling with Urilock